yogesh-bansal/Hummingbot-dydx-Perpetual-Setup/README.md

 ## Hummingbot Installation

+Check out the end of the Readme for the YouTube video explaining all the installation and configurations steps in detail.
+Or follow the below instructions.

 There are several supported installation methods for Hummingbot, including installation via Docker.
 For a full breakdown of the options, please see the official documentation:

 - [https://docs.hummingbot.io/installation/linux/](https://docs.hummingbot.io/installation/linux/)